Do Informational Cascades Happen with Non-myopic Agents?: Equilibrium Analysis

-\optv{arxiv}{ The FPE~\ref{alg:Fixed-Point WY} may exhibit more sPBE than the sPBE of Theorem \ref{thm:existence}.
-Nevertheless, all these potential sPBE share similar structure, as the next theorem shows.
+\optv{arxiv}{ The FPE~\ref{alg:Fixed-Point WY} may exhibit more PBE than the PBE of Theorem \ref{thm:existence}.
+Nevertheless, all these potential PBE share similar structure, as the next theorem shows.
 We have also presented the existence results for the solutions that are threshold policies wrt $w$ and $y$ in the next theorem.

 \begin{thm} The following properties hold for the solutions of FPE \ref{alg:Fixed-Point WY} for $b=0$: \begin{itemize} \item All of the solutions of FPE \ref{alg:Fixed-Point WY} are either threshold policies (from $0$ to $1$) wrt $w$ or there exists a threshold policy wrt $w$ corresponding to a solution that is not of this type. \item For $\delta<1$, all of the solutions of FPE \ref{alg:Fixed-Point WY} that are threshold functions wrt $w$, must be threshold functions wrt $y$ for $r=0$, when all other parameters are fixed.
 This implies that if $\gamma^*(x)=\phi[0,y,w](x)=1$, then $\gamma^*(x)=\phi[0,y',w'](x)=1$ for $y'\geq y$ and $w'\geq w$.
 Further whenever the solution is threshold policy wrt $y$ for $r=0$, the solutions can also be threshold policy wrt $y$ for $r=1$. \end{itemize} Further, for all of the solutions of FPE \ref{alg:Fixed-Point WY}, we have the following properties: \begin{itemize} \item They are threshold functions wrt $y$ for $x=1$ and $r=0$, and the threshold is either $y=-1$ or $y=0$ for all $w$.